percona/percona-server-mongodb-operator/README.md

     ```

     on OpenShift:
-    1. Change the deploy/cr.yaml spec field *'platform: kubernetes'* to *'platform: openshift'*.
+    1. Uncomment the deploy/cr.yaml field *'#platform:'* and set it to *'platform: openshift'*.
 Example:
     ```
     apiVersion: psmdb.percona.com/v1alpha1
     kind: PerconaServerMongoDB